jarviscanada/jarvis_data_eng_BrianKim/core_java/grep/README.md

 ```

 ## Performance Issue
-While listing files and reading each files line by line, memory issue can arise when there are huge size of files in the target directory or the file is too big too efficiently search for the regex pattern. <br/>
+While listing files and reading each file line by line, memory issues can arise when there is a huge size of files in the target directory or the file is too big to efficiently search for the regex pattern. <br/>
-For this issue to be avoided, the Stream API is used to for large iterations more efficiently than for-loops.
+For this issue to be avoided, the Stream API is used for large iterations more efficiently than for-loops.

 # Test
 This application has been tested manually with several sample files of different file sizes to compare results and efficiency.